cp-roth/Dhakhwa-MADA-project/data/raw-data/README.md

-This folder contains a simple made-up data-set in an Excel file.

-It contains the variables `Height`, `Weight` and `Gender` of a few imaginary individuals.

-The dataset purposefully contains some faulty entries that need to be cleaned.

-Generally, any dataset should contain some meta-data explaining what each variable in the dataset is.
-(This is often called a **Codebook**.)
-For this simple example, the codebook is given as a second sheet in the Excel file.

-This raw data-set should generally not be edited by hand.
-It should instead be loaded and processed/cleaned using code.
+This folder contains the data 'superstore' which covers the sales data of a retailer for a period of one year.

+It contains the variables `InvoiceNo`, `StockCode`, `Gender`, `Description`, `InvoiceDate`, `Quantity`, `UnitPrice`, `CustomerID`, `Country` and `Sales`.
+The first 5 variables are coded as categorical variables and last 5 are coded as numerical variables which need to be cleaned.
+The data is cleaned using the 'processing_superstore-v1.qmd' at R\processing-code\ and stored as processed_superstore_RFM in the processed-data folder.